Ostseebad Binz station: Infrastructure

 The station has three platform tracks.
 Platform track 2, which is a through track, and track 4, which is a bay platform and just north of the station building, are 55 cm high and attached to the station building.
 Platform 2 is 344 m long and platform 4 is 171 m long.
 Platform 3 is a side platform on a through track, which is connected by a protected passenger level crossing with the main platform.
 The side platform is 315 m long and 76 cm high.
 Between tracks 2 and 3 there Is a third through track, track 1.
 This is used exclusively for running through the station to the end of the track, 150 m to the south.
 Long-distance trains always stop on platforms 2 and 3 and regional trains stop on platform 4.
 North of the station there is a parking area.
 The signals are controlled by the electronic control centre in Lietzow.
 The station forecourt is served by several bus routes that are operated by Rügener Personennahverkehrs GmbH (RPNV).
 In addition, there is a taxi rank.

 Rail services

 In 2011, about 40 to 50 trains a day stopped at Binz station.
-Services as of December 2024 are as follows:
+In the 2026 timetable the following lines stop at the station: